mayumisiano/mayumisiano/README.md

 - 👋 Hi, I’m @mayumisiano
 - 👀 I’m interested in Data Science projects with Python and web development with JS, HTML and CSS;
-- 🌱 I’m currently focused on Data Science with Python.
+- 🐍 I’m currently focused on Data Science and Data Analysis with Python.
 - 💞️ I’m looking forward to collaborating on projects.
 - 📫 How to reach me: Here are my social media:
         Instagram: @psmayumi